Analysis of the hidden-charm pentaquark candidates in the $J/\psi \Sigma$ mass spectrum via the QCD sum rules: Introduction

 The QCD sum rules method is a powerful theoretical tool in studying the exotic states, such as the tetraquark states, pentaquark states, molecular states, etc \cite{WangZG-Review,WangZG-landau-PRD,WangZG-IJMPA-Two-part,Nielsen-review}.
 In the QCD sum rules for the hidden-charm (hidden-bottom) tetraquark and pentaquark (molecular) states, the integrals,

-are sensitive to the energy scales $\mu$, where the $\rho_{QCD}(s,\mu)$ are the QCD spectral densities, the $T^2$ are the Borel parameters, and the $s_0$ are the continuum thresholds.
+are sensitive to the energy scales $\mu$, where the $\rho_{QCD}(s,\mu)$ are the QCD spectral densities, the $T^2$ are the Borel parameters, and the $s_0$ are the continuum threshold parameters.
 In Ref.\cite{WangHuangtao-2014-PRD}, we tentatively identified the $X(3872)$ and $Z_c(3900)$ as the diquark-antidiquark type hidden-charm tetraquark states, and studied the energy scale dependence of the QCD sum rules for the exotic states ($X$, $Y$, $Z$) firstly.
-Subsequently, we suggested an energy scale formula to,
+Subsequently, we suggested an energy scale formula,

 with the effective heavy quark masses ${\mathbb{M}}_Q$ to determine the optimal energy scales, which work very well \cite{Wang-tetra-formula,WangZG-mole-formula,WangHuang-2014-NPA}.
 Then we took into account the light-flavor $SU(3)$ mass-breaking effects and modified the energy scale formula,